 Chateau De Chambord

-Château de Chambord: Francis I’s Hunting Lodge
+Château de Chambord: The Hunting Lodge That Francis I Never Finished

-What draws most visitors is the architecture itself.
-The château’s distinctive roofline — turrets, chimneys, dormers, and lanterns rising in controlled chaos above the Renaissance facade — is immediately recognisable from every postcard of the Loire.
-The double-helix staircase at the centre of the keep is the showpiece: two intertwined spiral staircases that share the same axis but never intersect, so that two people can ascend and descend simultaneously without passing each other.
-The staircase design has been attributed to Leonardo da Vinci, who died near Amboise in 1519, though documentary evidence for his involvement is circumstantial rather than conclusive.
+The double-helix staircase at the centre of the keep is the showpiece.
+Two intertwined spiral staircases share the same axis but never intersect – two people can ascend and descend simultaneously without passing each other.
+The design has been attributed to Leonardo da Vinci, who died at the Chateau du Clos Luce near Amboise in 1519, the year construction at Chambord began.
+Documentary evidence for his direct involvement is circumstantial rather conclusive, but the attribution has persisted because the engineering concept fits Leonardo’s documented interests in spiral mechanics.

 Visiting

-Entry to the château costs around €15 for adults.
-The château and grounds are open year-round; hours vary by season, with longer hours in summer.
-The roof terrace is included in the general ticket and gives the best view of the roofline from within the building.
-The ground floor contains a hunting museum; the upper royal apartments have been partially furnished to suggest how the rooms were used.
+Entry costs around EUR 15 for adults.
+The château is open year-round; longer hours in summer.
+The roof terrace is included in the general ticket and gives the only point from which you can fully appreciate the roofline’s complexity while standing inside the building.
+The ground floor has a hunting museum; the upper royal apartments are partially furnished.

-Chambord’s walled park contains one of the largest enclosed forest reserves in France and has the highest concentration of red deer in Europe by area.
-The deer are visible from the roads through the park, particularly at dawn and dusk between September and November during rutting season.
-A viewing platform outside the château’s northern facade is set up specifically for watching the deer at close range during this period.
+The estate contains one of the largest enclosed forest reserves in France and has the highest concentration of red deer in Europe by area.
+The deer are visible from the parkland roads at dawn and dusk, particularly from September through November during rutting season.
+A viewing platform on the northern side of the château is set up specifically for watching deer at close range during this period.

 Getting There

-Chambord is 14km east of Blois and about 170km south of Paris by the A10 motorway.
-There is no direct train; the nearest station is Blois, from which taxis or a summer shuttle service cover the remaining distance.
-For most visitors, driving is the practical option.
-The combination of Chambord with Cheverny (about 12km away, a more intimate château with private ownership and the original for Moulinsart in the Tintin books) and Chaumont-sur-Loire makes a reasonable full-day circuit of the central Loire.
+Chambord is 14 kilometres east of Blois and 170 kilometres south of Paris by the A10.
+There is no direct train; the nearest station is Blois, from which taxis or a summer shuttle cover the remaining distance.
+Driving is the practical option for most visitors.
+The most logical loop from Blois combines Chambord with Cheverny (12 kilometres away, privately owned, the original inspiration for Moulinsart in Tintin) and Chaumont-sur-Loire for a full day in the central Loire.